German submarine U-852: Peleus

-In early 1944, the Kriegsmarine dispatched U-852 on a top-secret mission to disrupt the Allies' Far East war effort by attacking sea lanes in the Indian Ocean.
-However, to do this successfully the submarine would have to maintain a high-level of secrecy throughout her journey from Europe.
+In early 1944, the Kriegsmarine dispatched U-852 on a top-secret mission to disrupt the Allied Far East war effort by attacking sea lanes in the Indian Ocean.
+To do this, the submarine needed to maintain a high-level of secrecy throughout her journey from Europe.
 On 13 March while crossing the latitude of Freetown in the Atlantic Ocean, the U-boat spotted the lone Greek steamer Peleus.
 Eck, despite his mission, decided to attack the ship.
 After stalking her until nightfall, the steamer was sunk with two torpedoes.

 However, the sinking of the Peleus had created a large debris field containing survivors in rafts and clinging to wreckage.
 Eck decided that this would indicate to any Allied shipping patrol aircraft there was a U-boat in the area, so he ordered his junior officers to destroy the wreckage by firing into it using hand grenades and automatic weapons.
 They did this while the rest of the crew remained below decks.
 There were only three survivors from the 35-man Peleus.